aphp/edsnlp/docs/user-guide/normalisation.md

 ## Usage

-As seen in the previous examples, the normalisation is handled by the single `normalizer` pipeline.
+As seen in the previous examples, the normalisation is handled by the single `eds.normalizer` pipeline.
 The following code snippet is complete, and should run as is.

 ```python
 import spacy